adamboss95/wahab-obsidian/homework/IOA & IOC.md

 - **Purpose:** IOAs help detect and prevent attacks, while IOCs help investigate and mitigate the impact of breaches.

 - **Nature:** IOAs are proactive and behavior-based, while IOCs are reactive and evidence-based.

+### Real-Life Scenarios for IOA (Indicators of Attack) and IOC (Indicators of Compromise)

+#### Scenario for IOA (Indicators of Attack):

+Imagine an employee at a company receives a phishing email that tricks them into clicking a malicious link.
+The company's cybersecurity system detects unusual behavior, such as:

+- **Suspicious Network Traffic:** The employee's computer starts communicating with an unknown external server.

+- **Unauthorized Access Attempts:** The system logs show multiple failed login attempts to access sensitive data.

+These actions are **Indicators of Attack (IOA)** because they suggest an ongoing or imminent attack.
+The cybersecurity team can intervene, investigate, and prevent potential damage by blocking the malicious traffic and securing the employee's account.

+#### Scenario for IOC (Indicators of Compromise):

+Later, the cybersecurity team conducts a routine audit and discovers:

+- **Malware Signatures:** Specific malware files are found on the network.

+- **Unusual File Modifications:** Critical system files have been altered without authorization.

+- **Unauthorized Data Access:** Logs show that sensitive data was accessed by an unauthorized user.

+These signs are **Indicators of Compromise (IOC)** because they provide evidence that the network has already been compromised.
+The team can then take steps to contain the breach, remove the malware, and strengthen security measures to prevent future incidents.